spandanag450/TARGET-E-Commerce-Data-Analysis-Project/README.md

 Run the Notebook
 The notebook:

-Loads the dataset (presumably from a SQLite DB)
+Loads the dataset (presumably from a Mysql DB)

 Runs SQL queries directly using Python

 Presents insights with visuals and statistics

-⚠️ Make sure the SQLite database (if used) is present in the working directory if required by the notebook.
+⚠️ Make sure the MySQL database (if used) is present in the working directory if required by the notebook.

 📌 Query Categories
 The analysis is driven by business questions categorized by complexity: